Boris Johnson says sorry after report slams lockdown parties

 Starmer said many British people “think the prime minister should do the decent thing and resign.
 Of course, he won’t.
 Because he is a man without shame.”

 Johnson can ignore opposition criticism, because the Conservatives have a large majority in Parliament.
 His fate rests on how Conservative lawmakers respond to his apology.
-Some previously said they would push for a no-confidence vote if Gray found Johnson was at serious fault or had misled Parliament.
+Some previously said they would push for a no-confidence vote if Gray found Johnson was at serious fault or had misled Parliament with his previous insistence that no rules had been broken.

 Johnson urged his critics to wait for the conclusions of the police investigation.